 Larger commercial entities are also improving on mechanical fibre recycling of predominantly pre-consumer (industrial) waste materials which provide a scalable and reliable source of raw materials; Recover (Spain) takes post-industrial cotton waste, and shreds the fibre to upcycle it into yarn.
-By colour sorting the waste materials, they have developed a 'colorblend' blends selected colour fibre waste with a carrier fibre to strengthen the yarns, such as recycled plastic bottles; Pure Waste (Finland) is a fashion company using industrial cutting waste from garment manufacturing.
-The waste is sorted by colour, and spun in to yarn without using dyes or fresh cotton and saving the environmental impacts created in virgin cotton production; Bright Loops (Netherlands) blending with post-industrial waste or new durable fibres to create a new strong yarn.
+By colour sorting the waste materials, they have developed a "colourblend" product with selected colour fibre waste and a carrier fibre to strengthen the yarns, such as recycled plastic bottles; Pure Waste (Finland) is a fashion company using industrial cutting waste from garment manufacturing.
+The waste is sorted by colour, and spun in to yarn without using dyes or fresh cotton and saving the environmental impacts created in virgin cotton production; Bright Loops (Netherlands) mechanically recycles post-consumer woollen jumpers, sorting them by colour, and blending with post-industrial waste or new durable fibres to create a new strong yarn.